Overview of the Human Rights Framework

 However, only governments are in a position to put in place the laws and policies necessary for protection of human rights and to regulate private and public practices that impact individuals’ enjoyment of those rights.
 Therefore, we think of national governments (“States”) as the guarantors, or violators, of human rights.

-THE INTERNATIONAL HUMAN RIGHTS SYSTEM
+THE INTERNATIONAL HUMAN RIGHTS FRAMEWORK

 In the post-World War II period, international consensus crystallized around the need to identify the individual rights and liberties which all governments should respect, and to establish mechanisms for both promoting States’ adherence to their human rights obligations and for addressing serious breaches.
 Thus, in the decade following the war, national governments cooperated in the establishment of the United Nations (UN), the Organization of American States (OAS), and the Council of Europe (COE), each including among its purposes the advancement of human rights.